 In these instances, a person could take for the purpose of intensifying the effect of other drugs, like opioids.
 Also, benzos may be used with other drugs like cocaine to control the high or to reduce symptoms of withdrawal, as explained by the American Family Physician (AFP).
 These practices are very dangerous.
 Anytime you combine more than one drug of abuse the risks of adverse side effects and overdose climb, a danger which is especially high when combining benzos with opioids or other CNS depressants.

-Signs And Symptoms Of Valium Addiction
+Signs, Side Effects, and Symptoms Of Valium Addiction

 A drug addiction doesn’t just alter the way a person’s body functions.
 As an addiction takes hold, the compulsion and constant desire to use the drug begins to negatively shape a person’s thoughts, emotions and behaviors.
 Beyond this, the drug’s chemical components actually alter a person’s brain, causing further detriment to these areas as well.